Radiomics: Breast cancer

 In breast cancer, The MPRAD framework classified malignant from benign breast lesions with excellent sensitivity and specificity of 87% and 80.5% respectively with an AUC of 0.88.
 MPRAD provided a 9%-28% increase in AUC over single radiomic parameters.
 More importantly, in breast, normal glandular tissue MPRAD were similar between each group with no significance differences.

 Stroke

 Similarly, the MPRAD features in brain stroke demonstrated increased performance in distinguishing the perfusion-diffusion mismatch compared to single parameter radiomics and there were no differences within the white and gray matter tissue.
 The majority of the single radiomic second order features (GLCM) did not show any significant textural difference between infarcted tissue and tissue at risk on the ADC map.
 Whereas the same second order multiparametric radiomic features (TSPM) were significantly different for the DWI dataset.
 Similarly, multiparametric radiomic values for the TTP and PWI dataset demonstrated excellent results for the MPRAD.
 The MPRAD TSPM Entropy exhibited significant difference between infarcted tissue and potential tissue-at-risk: (6.6±0.5 vs 8.4±0.3, p=0.01).

+Limitations

+Radiomics faces a few challenges that limit its ability to be used in real clinical applications.
+The first issue occurs prior to the input of medical images, existing in the collection of training data.
+There is no standardization in image protocols, so medical facilities use a variety of imaging techniques, scanner equipment, image parameters, and contrast agents.
+Radiologists also manually segment images which imposes subjectivity into the process that can largely impact the extracted features.
+Imaging data from prior scans can be easily obtained, but without careful selection of the input images, AI models may be trained on biased or unreliable datasets.

+Due to there being more extracted features in the data than number of samples, the dataset will be high-dimensional.
+The challenges with the resulting highly correlated training set lies in the danger of overfitting.
+The model will learn to identify the noise of the data instead of reliable biological markers, resulting in a model that looks to have good performance until it sharply declines when introduced to independent validation.
+Even if the model was able to perform well outside of the training data, it would be challenging for clinicians to trust due to it being difficult to understand how the resulting model works.

+Future directions

+Efforts to improve standardization of imaging protocols and imaging preprocessing are being made.
+This, along with obtaining a diverse set of images, would drastically improve the performance of the models.
+As Radiomics becomes more popular, larger sets of data will be available which could help the high correlation issues in current models.
+Using multi-institutional data will also eliminate training bias to ensure that models will perform on new patient populations.